linconcept/ZOIN-INFINITY/README.md

 [![Build Status](https://travis-ci.org/LindaSunshine/ZOIN-INFINITY.svg?branch=master)](https://travis-ci.org/LindaSunshine/ZOIN-INFINITY)

-Zoin
+Zoin Core Infinity
 What is Zoin?
-UNDER DEVELOPMENT
+UNDER DEVELOPMENT - Hard Fork -TBD

 Zoin is the implementation of the Zerocoin protocol ( http://zerocoin.org ) guaranteeing true financial anonymity.

     2.5 minute block target
-    21.6 million total coins hardcap
-    100 coins per block as subsidy(currently @50/block)
-    Subsidy halves every 210,000 blocks (approximately 12 months)
+    21 million total coins hardcap - 7.3 Milion Burned/back to coinbase Hard Fork TBD - Lower available supply 12.5 coins per block as subsidy(40% Mining/60% POS MASTERNODES) Subsidy halves every 210,000 blocks (approximately 12 months)

-For more information, as well as an immediately useable, binary version of the zoin client sofware, see https://github.com/zoinofficial/zoin/releases.
+For more information, as well as an immediately useable, binary version of the zoin client sofware, see https://TBD

 License

-Zoin is released under the terms of the MIT license.
+Zoin INFINITY is released under the terms of the MIT license.
 See COPYING for more information or see http://opensource.org/licenses/MIT.
 Development process

 Developers work in their own trees, then submit pull requests when they think their feature or bug fix is ready.